 The Fault Lines

 How does this relate to the executive order banning people from those seven nations?
 Well, first thing first.
 That’s not a Muslim ban.
-If I understand correctly, there are 56 nations that have Muslim majority.
-Though most of these Muslim majority countries are peace loving, occasional countries with Muslim majority have severe unrest.
-The ban is against people moving from these strife torn countries.
-Recent wave of immigration is Europe is a vivid and life example.
+If I understand correctly, there are 56 nations that have a Muslim majority.
+Though most of these Muslim majority countries are peace-loving, occasional countries with a Muslim majority have severe unrest.
+The ban is against people moving from these strife-torn countries.
+A recent wave of immigration in Europe is a vivid and life example.

 Is this devoid of Logic?

 It gets confounding, especially when you compare this executive order with what was talked during the campaign (speeches).
 However, let us take one step at a time and discern what was said during a campaign from what is being done to protect the nation.
 How would you protect the nation from an imminent threat arising from a minuscule population of malafide people mixing along with innocents entering as refugees?
 Trump hasn’t said, this is permanent, all he has done is move into immediate action until he evolves a mechanism for stalling or stopping any miscreants entering US soil and doing the damage.

 This truly is a ‘haste ban’